-When the source is located at ports 2 and 4, the measured transmission spectra and E_z electric field distributions are depicted in Figs. 5(c) and 5(d), respectively, illustrating an ADM function.
-When the excitation source is placed at port 2, the detection receiver at ports 1 and 5 can receive IF and HF waves within 5.09 to 5.61 GHz and IF waves within 5.09 to 5.34 GHz, respectively.
-When the excitation source is placed at port 4, the detection receiver at ports 1 and 5 can receive IF waves within 5.09 to 5.34 GHz and LF and IF waves within 4.83 to 5.34 GHz, respectively.
+When the source is located at ports 2 and 4, the measured transmission spectra and E_z electric field distributions are depicted in Figs. 5c and d, respectively, illustrating an ADM function.
+When the excitation source is placed at port 2, the detection receiver at ports 1 and 5 can receive IF and HF waves within 5.09-5.61 GHz and IF waves within 5.09-5.34 GHz, respectively.
+When the excitation source is placed at port 4, the detection receiver at ports 1 and 5 can receive IF waves within 5.09-5.34 GHz and LF and IF waves within 4.83-5.34 GHz, respectively.
 Overall, the experimental measurements of the transmission spectra and E_z electric field distributions are in good agreement with the simulations.
-However, the experimental equipment, sample fabrication, and environmental conditions cause a slight difference in the frequencies
+However, the experimental equipment, sample fabrication, and environmental conditions cause a slight difference in the frequencies between the experimental and simulated results (for more simulation details, see Supplementary Material 7).

-Fig. 5 Experimental observation of the broadband FSDT device. (a) Photograph of the experimental sample of the topological photonic device, which is composed of TPC I and TPC II.
-The blue and red lines represent the positions of the domain walls of TPC I and TPC II, respectively. (b)-(d) Experimentally recorded transmission spectra (in dB) at ports S1 and S5 when the source is placed at ports S3, S2, and S4, respectively.
+Figure 5.
+Experimental observation of the broadband FSDT device. (a) Photograph of the experimental sample of the topological photonic device, which is composed of TPC I and TPC II.
+The blue and red lines represent the positions of the domain walls of TPC I and TPC II, respectively. (b, c, d) Experimentally recorded transmission spectra (in dB) at ports S1 and S5 when the source is placed at ports S3, S2, and S4, respectively.
 The transmission spectrum corresponding to port 1 is shown as the solid blue line, while that for port 5 is shown as the solid red line.
 The insets on the right in each figure are the experimental E_z field distributions of the edge states at 4.88, 5.13, and 5.44 GHz (from top to bottom).